CloudCannon/Academy/_posts/2017-02-07-photo-gallery.md

 ~~~
 {% endraw %}

-If we wanted to control the order of photos we could add a `weight` variable to the front matter of the documents in `photo_gallery`. `weight` is a number which indicates the photo's position.
+If we need to control the order of photos we could add a `weight` variable to the front matter of the documents in `photo_gallery`. `weight` is a number which indicates the photo's position.

 {% raw %}
 ~~~yaml